Microsoft Works

-Microsoft Works is a productivity software suite developed by Microsoft and sold from 1987 to 2009.
-Its core functionality included a word processor, a spreadsheet and a database management system.
-Later versions had a calendar application and a dictionary while older releases included a terminal emulator.
-Works was available as a standalone program, and as part of a namesake home productivity suite.
-Because of its low cost ($40 retail, or as low as $2 OEM), companies frequently pre-installed Works on their low-cost machines.
-Works was smaller, less expensive, and had fewer features than Microsoft Office and other major office suites available at the time.
+Microsoft Works is a discontinued productivity software suite developed by Microsoft and sold from 1987 to 2009.
+Its core functionality includes a word processor, a spreadsheet and a database management system.
+Later versions have a calendar application and a dictionary while older releases include a terminal emulator.
+Works is available as a standalone program and as part of a namesake home productivity suite.
+Because of its low cost, companies frequently preinstalled Works on their low-cost machines.
+Works is smaller, less expensive, and has fewer features than contemporary major office suites such as Microsoft Office.

-Mainstream support for the final standalone and suite release ended on October 9, 2012 and January 8, 2013, respectively.
+Mainstream support for the final standalone and suite release ended on October 9, 2012, and January 8, 2013, respectively.